 Our vision is to help individuals, couples and families in achieving lasting recovery from addictions, aversions, and trauma so much so that the course of their lives are changed for generations to come.

-We also collaborate with medical doctors, functional medicine practitioners at Full Circle Care (801-746-3555), a yoga therapy expert, Debbie Coleman, LCMHC, PRYT of Phoenix Rising Yoga (801-747-9534), and acupuncturists at Qiworks Community Acupuncture (in January 2018, Qiworks name will change to Wasatch Community Acupuncture) .
-This is part of our commitment to ensuring that our patients recover their bodies as much as their minds and spirits.
+Our Namasté team collaborates with medical doctors, psychiatrists functional medicine practitioners at Full Circle Care (801-746-3555), a Phoenix Rising Certified Yoga Therapist Debbie Coleman (801-706-0455; email@example.com), and acupuncturists at Wasatch Community Acupuncture.
+This is part of our commitment to ensuring that you recover your bodies as much as your minds and spirits.
 Most of our patients experience exhaustion, adrenal fatigue, poor sleep and nutrition, and other physical issues related to past or current trauma, multiple addictions, and deprivation/aversion issues.
-Our multi-disciplinary team is successful in supporting individuals and their families in healing in mind, spirit, and body.
+Our multi-disciplinary team is successful in supporting you and your family in healing in mind, spirit, and body.

 Candice Christiansen, M.Ed., LCMHC, Founder, Clinical Director